-Privacy concerns are at their highest when police officers seek to enter into a person's home.
+Privacy concerns are at their highest when police officers seek to enter a person's home.
 This means that except in emergency (called "exigent" in criminal law) circumstances, police officers must obtain search or arrest warrants before entering suspects' dwellings.
 (To learn more about the plain view doctrine and other exceptions to the search warrant requirement, see Search Warrants: What They Are and When They're Necessary.)

 Example: Police officers are in hot pursuit of an armed robbery suspect.
 If the suspect runs into a dwelling, the police can follow and arrest the suspect.
+(But had the suspect run a stop sign and fled into his garage, the police would likely need a warrant to enter the home because the suspected crime is minor and doesn't justify a warrantless entry.)

 Example: A police officer walking by an apartment house hears loud screaming coming from one of the apartments.
 In order to prevent injuries, the officer can use force if necessary to enter the dwelling without having to obtain a warrant first.